OpenAgentsInc/openagents/docs/mvp/README.md

     * Two-sided marketplace: agent builders & users
         * Builders may be developers or not
     * All open-source.
 Hey, submit a PR or fork the code and build this yourself
+    * Where are the agents you would pay for?
+They don't exist.
+We need to build them - together.
 * Docs
 * Bounties